muellermax/movie-opera-diary/README.md

 ## <a class="anchor" id="author">Author</a>
 Maximilian Müller, Development Manager, Consultant and Account Executive for the smart energy transition.
-Now diving into the field of Data Science.
+Strong interest in movies, opera and Data Science.

 ## <a class="anchor" id="license">License</a>